I receive hundreds of tech questions every week, and there are some questions that get asked on a regular basis.

-After all, social media offers many ways to instantly connect with others and quickly share things that could only be shared in person or through postal mail in times past.
+After all, social media offers many ways to instantly connect with others and instantly share things that could only be shared in person or through postal mail in times past.

 I’m merely suggesting that you take a few moments to think of any possible repercussions before you upload a photo to a social media website and click the “Post” button.

 Bonus tip #1: This post explains why there’s really no such thing as privacy on Facebook.

 Bonus tip #2: Want to make sure you never miss one of my tips?
 Click here to join my Rick’s Tech Tips Facebook Group!

 If Facebook isn’t your cup of tea, I invite you to sign up for my Rick’s Daily Tips Daily Update Newsletter.